 On January 27, 2017, Judge Suko rendered a decision; he agreed that the City’s proposed plan of a six district, one “at-large” Council election system met the requirements of the federal Voting Rights Act.
 The judge did require that all Council seats be up for election in 2017, with districts 1, 3, 4, and 6 elected to four-year terms, and districts 2, 5, and the at-large seat be initially elected to two-year terms followed by four-year terms thereafter.

 The 2017 election resulted in 5 new City Council candidates winning seats; for full election results, please visit the Franklin County Auditor's office.
 (The Auditor's office administers all local elections).

 Two incumbent Councilmembers retained their seats:

-The City Council will be holding a Special Meeting on Monday, December 11, to swear-in the incoming Councilmembers and recognize outgoing Councilmembers Bob Hoffmann, Rebecca Francik, Tom Larsen, Al Yenney, and Chi Flores.
+The City Council held a Special Meeting on Monday, December 11, to swear-in the incoming Councilmembers and recognize outgoing Councilmembers Bob Hoffmann, Rebecca Francik, Tom Larsen, Al Yenney, and Chi Flores.

 The new Councilmembers will formally take office on January 1, 2018.

 “This matter is extremely complicated and of great importance to our community as it changes how City Council members are elected,” said Pasco Mayor Matt Watkins.
 “Council’s adoption of a 6 district and 1 at-large plan accomplishes several goals the City Council has been working on to avoid racially polarized voting in Pasco and promote participation.
 These significant changes represent a positive steady effort and considerable time by the City Council with public input,” he added.